Why does the CV key appear in the credit bureau history

 When you consult your record at Credit bureau you will find some keys that appear in your Report from Special Credit, especially when your behavior when paying your debts has not been regular, and sometimes the key CV in any of the concepts.
 This acronym means Bill Overdue and refers to financing that, as a customer, you stopped being up to date and the financial institution wave company that extended the credit to you sells that portfolio to an external institution due to problems with your payments.

-As you know, Buró de Crédito is an institution that is responsible for collecting information on financing in which the financial obligations of clients and their behavior when fulfilling these commitments, being individuals or legal entities.
+As you know, Buró de Crédito is an institution that is in charge of collecting information on financing in which the financial obligations of clients and their behavior when fulfilling these commitments, being individuals or legal entities.

 Debts can change ownership when the lender sells his past due portfolio.
 If this is your case, check it on your credit history; there the new creditor will appear with the CV key of the expired account sold.
 Get in touch with them to make the payment of your debt. pic.twitter.com/og9v5u9ir5